Head Start

 All Programs Include: Health, safety and nutrition education, on-site health and dental screenings, parenting education, parent advocacy and leadership opportunities, family engagement events, family goal setting, support accessing community resources, community building and more.

-All center-based programs also include 2 parent-teacher conferences, 2 teacher home-visits, and 2 family advocate home-visits.
+All programs also include 2 parent-teacher conferences, 2 teacher home-visits, and 2 family advocate home-visits.

-Early Head Start Center-Based Program: Center-based preschool for children ages 6 weeks to 3 years.
-Class: mid-August through mid-June, Monday-Friday, 8:15am-3:45pm.
+Early Head Start: Preschool for children ages 6 weeks to 3 years.
+Class: September through mid-August Tuesday-Friday, 8:15am-3:45pm. (dates and times are site specific)

 Why is early learning so important?